How it works

 MYTH: Students who attend online schools lack socialization and social skills.

-FACT: Students at Michigan Great Lakes Virtual Academy will have the opportunity to participate in many academic and social outings.
+FACT: Students at Michigan Great Lakes Virtual Academy (MGLVA) have opportunities to participate in a variety of academic and social outings.
 These outings may include trips to museums, skate parks, zoos, and other community destinations.
 We also encourage students to participate in clubs.

 MYTH: Students spend all day staring at a computer.